-When owner objects are initializing, they will invoke the initialize method of their owned plug-ins.
-During the destroy cycle of owner objects, the destroy method of plug-ins will be consequently invoked also.
+When owner objects are initializing, those objects set attributes on the plug-in, then invoke the initialize method of their owned plug-ins.
+During the destroy cycle of owner objects, the destroy method of plug-ins are consequently invoked also.
 For details on the specifics of initialize and destroy methods, along with other methods capable with each plug-in, refer to the topics relevant to each plug-in.

 As an example, consider a distributed environment.
 Both the client-side ObjectGrids and the server-side ObjectGrids can have their own plug-ins.
-The life cycle of a client-side ObjectGrid and, therefore, its plug-in instances are independent from all server-side ObjectGrid and plug-in instances.
+The life cycle of a client-side ObjectGrid, and therefore, its plug-in instances are independent from all server-side ObjectGrid and plug-in instances.

-In such a distributed topology, say you have an ObjectGrid named "myGrid" defined in the objectGrid.xml file and configured with a customized ObjectGridEventListener named myObjectGridEventListener.
+In such a distributed topology, assume that you have an ObjectGrid named myGrid defined in the objectGrid.xml file and configured with a customized ObjectGridEventListener named myObjectGridEventListener.
 The objectGridDeployment.xml file defines the deployment policy for the myGrid ObjectGrid.
 Both the objectGrid.xml and objectGridDeployment.xml files are used to start container servers.
-During the startup of the container server, the server side myGrid ObjectGrid instance is initialized and the initialize method of the myObjectGridEventListener instance that is owned by the myObjectGrid instance is invoked.
+During the startup of the container server, the server-side myGrid ObjectGridEventListener instance that is owned by the myObjectGrid instance is invoked.
 After the container server is started, your application can connect to the server-side myGrid ObjectGrid instance and obtain a client-side instance.

 When obtaining the client-side myGrid ObjectGrid instance, the client-side myGrid instance goes through its own initialization cycle and invokes the initialize method of its own client-side myObjectGridEventListener instance.
-This client side myObjectGridEventListener instance is independent from the server-side myObjectGridEventListener instance.
+This client-side myObjectGridEventListener instance is independent from the server-side myObjectGridEventListener instance.
 Its life cycle is controlled by its owner, which is the client-side myGrid ObjectGrid instance.

-If your application disconnects or destroys the client-side myGrid ObjectGrid instance, the destroy method of the owned client-side myObjectGridEventListener instance are invoked automatically.
-However, this has no impact on server-side myObjectGridEventListener instance.
-The destroy method of the server-side myObjectGridEventListener instance is only be invoked during the destroy cycle of the server-side myGrid ObjectGrid instance when stopping a container server.
-That is, when stopping a container server, the contained ObjectGrid instances are destroyed and the destroy method of all their owned plug-ins is invoked.
+If your application disconnects or destroys the client-side myGrid ObjectGrid instance, then the destroy method that belongs to the client-side myObjectGridEventListener instance is invoked automatically.
+However, this process has no impact on server-side myObjectGridEventListener instance.
+The destroy method of the server-side myObjectGridEventListener instance can only be invoked during the destroy life cycle of the server-side myGrid ObjectGrid instance, when stopping a container server.
+Specifically, when stopping a container server, the contained ObjectGrid instances are destroyed and the destroy method of all their owned plug-ins is invoked.

-Although the previous example applies specifically to the case of a client and a server instance of an ObjectGrid, the owner of a plug-in can also be a BackingMap and you must be careful to determine your configurations for plug-ins that you may write based on these life cycle considerations.
+Although the previous example applies specifically to the case of a client and a server instance of an ObjectGrid, the owner of a plug-in can also be a BackingMap interface.
+In addition, carefully to determine your configurations for plug-ins that you might write, based on these life cycle considerations.
+Use the following topics to write plug-ins that provide extended life cycle management events that you can use to set up or remove resources in your environment: